junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He imagines three pairs of wings spread out on his back from the shoulder blades, he imagines looking down at the earth as if he's flying, or his eyes are a thousand feet high, and that he has thousands of eyes.
 He imagines white blue lights flowing from his eyes.
 For a moment, Dean feels so disoriented at the imagination that he wonders if it's still his own mind imagining, or it's Cas's memory seeping in.

 Golden lights flow out of Dean's palms, sinking into the giant body.
 The center of his palm is warm.
-The air around the glowing light seems to be shifting, like the air above burning hot asphalt roads in a hot summer day, melting and steaming, making the distant views distorted.
+The air around the glowing light seems to be boiling, like the air above burning hot asphalt roads in a hot summer day, melting and steaming, making the distant views distorted.
 Or the air above a burning pyre.

 The heated air around the body changes the form and shape of the flesh, just like the vision of stretches of the road shift through the heated air.
 Shortly, Dean finds it difficult to tell if it's because the air deceives the vision, or the actual physical shape of Cas's body is being transformed.
 Some distant part of his body seems to be sizing down, but Dean can't really tell for sure.
 There are more lights gathering.

 He continues to try anyway, focusing on the thought that he's fixing Cas's body up, using the grace that is inside him, almost like part of him now.
 Dean still finds the idea too unearthly, he would rather it like fixing Impala's engine, one that he can open the hood, disconnect and reconnect the pipes, and find the broken parts, then he can use wrenches and screwdrivers to fix it.
 It's easy.

 He is good at fixing things, he has always been.
-And the process of seeing something recovered from broken, it calms him.
-He's not the one breaking things, he's the one that fixes them.
-Dean thinks.
-He just wishes he's as good in fixing people.
+And the process of seeing something recovered from broken, it calms him. *He's not the one breaking things, he's the one that fixes them.* Dean thinks.
+He just wishes he's as good in fixing everything else too, more than impala.

 His memory wanders back to the time when he has to watch Sam hurt bad from the hallucination of Lucifer, then Cas hurt as bad after taking over the craziness.
 Though Dean never really know what has happened in their heads back then.
 Something thousands of times worse than what he could see, he can only presume.